 Climate Central is an independent organization of leading scientists and journalists researching and reporting the facts about our changing climate and its impact on the American public.
 This organization’s scientists publish and the journalists report on climate science, energy, sea level rise, wildfires, drought, and related topics.
 Climate Central is not an advocacy organization but a sustainability news provider to increase and improve awareness of environmental issues through research, media, and communication.

 Sierra Club is a national, member-supported environmental organization, which seeks to influence public policy in both Washington and the state capitals through public education and grass-roots political action.
 The Sierra Club has about 20,000 dedicated members, the New Jersey chapter being the 10th largest in the United States.

 Powershift is a grassroots-driven community looking to empower and serve as a hub for the youth climate movement.
 Over 100,000 students gather at Power Shift to build a strong and vibrant movement against issues such as fracking, divesting from fossil fuels, demanding climate justice and building a clean energy economy.
 The Rider Eco-Reps have attended two Power Shifts in the past.

-Resident advisors are undergraduates who are responsible for a number of students that live in residence halls on campus.
+Community Assistants are undergraduates who are responsible for a number of students that live in residence halls and on campus.
 He/she assists in the social, educational, cultural and community development of students in the residence halls and Greek houses.
-The RA/HM serves as a communicator, listener, and initiator of activities, resource person, limit-setter, administrator and friend.
-Eco-Reps work with Resident Advisors and Resident Directors to spread awareness about sustainability on campus to residents.
+The CA/CD serves as a communicator, listener, and initiator of activities, resource person, limit-setter, administrator and friend.
+Eco-Reps work with Community Assistants and Community Directors to spread awareness about sustainability on campus to residents.